k4cper-g/password_manager/README.md

 # password-manager
-Console password manager with encrypting/decrypting mechanism written in C++.
+Console password manager with encrypting/decrypting mechanism, password generator and more written in C++.

 PL
 ----